ai-forever/OCR-model/README.md

 The provided [Dockerfile](Dockerfile) is supplied to build an image with CUDA support and cuDNN.

-Also you can install the necessary python packages via [requirements.txt](requirements.txt)

 ### Preparations

 - Clone the repo.
 - Download and extract dataset to the `data/` folder.
 - `sudo make all` to build a docker image and create a container.
   Or `sudo make all GPUS=device=0 CPUS=10` if you want to specify gpu devices and limit CPU-resources.

+Also you can install via setup: `python setup.py install`

 ## Configuring the model